gmverdon/TradingBot/README.md

 npm install
 ```

+## 2. Add API keys and secrets
-## 2. add a .env file in the root of the folder and add your binance api variables in the following manner:
+Add a .env file in the root of the folder and add your binance api variables in the following manner:

 ```sh
 # Binance api variables